JTGonzo/Monolithic_FSI/README.md

 redbKIT was developed and maintained by [`Federico Negri`](https://www.linkedin.com/in/negrifederico/).
 Paola Gervasio (Università degli Studi di Brescia) is gratefully acknowledged for granting the use of parts of the finite element code MLife.

-### Contact
+## Contact
 -------
-If you have any questions regarding the contents of this repository or the use of these solvers, please feel to email me at <josetg@vt.com>.
+If you have any questions regarding the contents of this repository or the use of these solvers, please feel to email me at <josetg@vt.edu>.